CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9- Print the result of POWER divided by DIVIDE
 10- Display the result of BREATH to the LOVE
 11- Convert a number from base 2 to base 10
+12- Print all possible combinations of two letters, except oo